UWNetworksLab/uProxy-p2p/README.md

     - This is assuming you have `ruby` and `rubygems` installed.

-#### Setup of uProxy codebase
+### Setup of uProxy codebase

-1. Clone UProxy and its submodules (and its submodules' submodules...):
+1. Clone uProxy and its submodules (and its submodules' submodules...):
 `git clone https://github.com/UWNetworksLab/UProxy.git`

 2. Run `./setup.sh`.
 This will install all local dependencies,